-At Penneo, we place security as our absolute first priority
+At Penneo, we place the security of digital documents as our absolute first priority

-The security issue surrounding Penneo can be divided into two main categories: the technical safety of the signature and the operational safety of Penneo.
-The technical safety concerns the principles and technologies used to produce the signed document while the operational security concerns security in hosting, data processing and internal security procedures.
+The digital signature process at Penneo is designed around two main categories to support the robust security requirements: the technical safety of the signature and the operational safety at Penneo.
+The technical safety concerns the principles and technologies used to produce the digital signature solution, while the operational security concerns security in hosting, data processing and internal security procedures.

 The Signature’s Technical Security